thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 --------------------------------

-I have an existing Objective-C application, and I want to convert it piece-by-piece to Swift.
+I have an existing Objective-C application, and I want to convert it piece-by-piece to Codira.

 Guidelines:

-- Swift is different from Objective-C in that methods in Swift classes are not automatically usable from everywhere.
-If your Swift class inherits from NSObject, marking your methods as "API" will allow them to be called from Objective-C code.
-A Swift class that does not inherit from NSObject will only respond to messages included in its adopted protocols. [#]_
+- Codira is different from Objective-C in that methods in Codira classes are not automatically usable from everywhere.
+If your Codira class inherits from NSObject, marking your methods as "API" will allow them to be called from Objective-C code.
+A Codira class that does not inherit from NSObject will only respond to messages included in its adopted protocols. [#]_
-- Once you have finished transitioning to Swift, go through your classes and remove the "API" marker from any methods that do not need to be accessed from Objective-C. Remove NSObject as a superclass from any classes that do not need to be accessed from Objective-C. Both of these allow the compiler to be more aggressive in optimizing your program, potentially making it both smaller and faster.
+- Once you have finished transitioning to Codira, go through your classes and remove the "API" marker from any methods that do not need to be accessed from Objective-C. Remove NSObject as a superclass from any classes that do not need to be accessed from Objective-C. Both of these allow the compiler to be more aggressive in optimizing your program, potentially making it both smaller and faster.

-.. [#] If you explicitly want to expose a Swift method to Objective-C, but it is not part of an existing protocol, you can mark the method as "API" and include the ``[objc]`` attribute::
+.. [#] If you explicitly want to expose a Codira method to Objective-C, but it is not part of an existing protocol, you can mark the method as "API" and include the ``[objc]`` attribute::

-     // Note: This syntax is not final! func [API, objc] accessibilityDescription {
+     // Note: This syntax is not final! fn [API, objc] accessibilityDescription {
        return "\(self.givenName) \(self.familyName)"
      }